estruyf/node-sp-alm/README.md

 ```
 deploy.deploy(pkgId, true)

+// OR

+deploy.deploy(pkgId, true, false)
 ```

 Arguments:
 1. Package ID
 1. Skip feature deployment
-1. Use the tenant app catalog (not required - default: true)
+1. Use the tenant app catalog or site-collection app catalog (not required - default: true -> uses the tenant app catalog)

 > More information about the **skipFeatureDeployment** option can be found here: [Tenant-Scoped solution deployment for SharePoint Framework solutions](https://dev.office.com/sharepoint/docs/spfx/tenant-scoped-deployment).